csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 Five notes are played by this example.
 While each note explores grain gap and grain size in the same way each time, different permutations for the four pitch transpositions are explored in each note.
-Information about what these transpositions are, are printed to the terminal as each note begins.
+Information about what these transpositions are is printed to the terminal as each note begins.